Dr Shane Delamont

 Consultant Neurologist, Kings College Hospital NHS Foundation Trust

-Join us to explore our understanding of the autonomic nervous system and how our understanding of this essential part of the nervous system continues to evolve by looking at common conditions including that much-debated disorder of Postural Tachycardia Syndrome.
+Join us to explore our current understanding of the autonomic nervous system (ANS) and how we can continue to learn by researching common conditions, such as Postural Tachycardia Syndrome (PoTS).

 Mens sana in corpore sano (a healthy mind in a healthy body) is what we all aspire to and it is the autonomic nervous system that links the mind to the body and the body to the mind.
 Sir Roger Bannister applied this motto throughout his career, and this annual lecture highlights the importance of his work and its contemporary applications.